RIte Share Premium Assistance Program (210-RICR-30-05-3)

 A. Only ESI or group health plans that meet the cost-effectiveness and benefits criteria specified in this Part are approved for the RIte Share Premium Assistance Program.

-1. Sources of information for determining cost-effectiveness - Determinations of ESI cost-effectiveness is based on information gathered from the following sources:
+1. Sources of information for determining cost-effectiveness – Determinations of ESI cost-effectiveness are based on information gathered from the following sources:

 b.
 The RIte Share Unit.
 This EOHHS Unit collects employer data about ESI plans for Medicaid-eligible individuals/households.
 Information from employers includes data necessary to determine whether the employer’s ESI offerings meet EOHHS’s cost-effectiveness and benefits criteria.

 2. EOHHS reserves the right to request additional information about the ESI plan from the Medicaid beneficiary, the policy holder (even if not an eligible Medicaid member), and, where appropriate and necessary, the employer or insurance carrier.

 3.10 Methodology for Determining Cost-Effectiveness

 A. The RIte Share Unit uses the information about the ESI plan to compare the cost of the employee's share, for the ESI to the cost of enrollment in Medicaid managed care.
 An ESI plan is determined to be cost-effective when, on the aggregate, the total cost of medical coverage through RIte Share is less than the cost of coverage if enrolled in a Medicaid managed care plan.
 RIte Share participants receive coverage comparable in scope, amount, and duration to coverage provided in a Medicaid managed care plan.